amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

 }
 ```

-1. Open the AWS Lambda console in us-west-2 and search for the pattern ruleapi-mediainfoRuleEngine to find the lambda created by the ruleapi stack.
+1. Open the AWS Lambda console and search for the pattern ruleapi-mediainfoRuleEngine to find the lambda created by the workshop stack.
 2. Click on the link to go to the detail page for the lambda.
 3. In the Lambda console for **mediainfoRuleEngine**, select **Configure test event** from the toolbar.
 4. In the dialog box, check **Create new test event**.